COMP2281/software-engineering-group-17/documentation/Design-Video-Presentation.md

 #### Limitations/problems [1min] [Josh]

-One problem our game faces is that the user is able to brute force answering questions, by instead of thinking what the right answer might be and answering, just guessing until they get it right.
-We aim to mitigate this behaviour by resetting the puzzle if the question is answered wrong, thus encouraging the player to think hard before answering.
-The boss fights will also combat this behaviour as if you answer too many questions wrong you need to restart the entire boss fight.
+One problem our game faces is that the user is able to brute force answering questions, by simply guessing until they get the correct answer.
+We aim to mitigate this behaviour by resetting the puzzle if a question is answered wrong, thus encouraging the player to think hard before answering.
+The boss fights will also combat this as if the player answer too many questions wrong they need to restart the entire fight.

-The opposite is also a limitation of the game, where a player could be struggling to answer questions and the game does not offer them any help besides directing them to the Skills Build Website.
-We aim to mitigate this by have a link to the website in the pause menu so that the player can access the website at anytime they feel they need to.
+The opposite is also a limitation of the game, where a player could be struggling to answer questions and the game does not offer them any help.
+We aim to mitigate this by have a link to the Skills Build website in the pause menu so that the player can access the website at anytime they feel they need to.

-The player is also able to do what is known as "save scumming", in which the player saves before answering a question to a puzzle and then resets to an old save file if they answer wrongly.
-One way of solving this problem is only allow saving a specific points in room, such as at the start or end.
+A fundamental problem our game faces is that the player is able to do what is known as "save scumming", in which they save the game before answering a question to a puzzle and then reset to an old save file if they answer incorrect.
+One way of solving this problem is only allow saving at specific points in rooms, such as at the start or end.

 >     Slide 1: Limitations/Problems
 >     - Brute Force: Answering questions without learning